 When my daughter was with her Dad of a weekend, I was so lonely, and it felt like a part of me was missing.
 I needed something to keep me busy, so I decided to study.
 From my experience I realised there was little awareness around safely returning to exercise (having encountered injury myself), so this is when I became a postnatal specialist.
 During the weeks and months that followed, I registered my business, created a website, was active on social media, wrote some blogs and started training friends – all while still working a corporate job.

 Fast forward 2.5 years and MJ has trained and connected over 100 women, fulfilling 2 of our core values which are health and connection.
 The other core value is happiness.
 Sometimes we search for happiness from external things, which can bring us joy or even love – which is what I feel like I have been doing a lot of my life.
 What I have learnt though, is true happiness comes from within and we can’t rely on anyone else to make us happy.
 It has taken me some time to get to this point and have endured heartache and pain along the way, but I wouldn’t be standing here today if I hadn’t.
-I have also since met my future husband, (2nd time lucky) and he is my rock.
-I’m not saying it’s all sunshine and rainbows, all relationships need work, time and attention.

 Our end of Term night out Nov 2019.